petrelharp/context/model-desc.md

 - 'coef( )' : a named list of mutation and selection coefficients
 - 'fitted( )' : predicted counts under the model
 - 'residuals( )' : fitted - counts
-- 'residuals( ,pretty=TRUE)' : residuals, in a data frame, with z-scores, sorted by z-score
+- 'residuals( , pretty=TRUE)' : residuals, in a data frame, with z-scores, sorted by z-score Note that by default 'fitted(model)' predicts counts for the pattern lengths used to fit the model, but by passing other parameters, you can obtain predicted counts for other pattern lengths (but note: must pass in a new 'genmatrix').
+The same goes for 'residuals(model)', but for patterns longer than those initially used, you must pass in the observed counts.

 An object of class 'tuplecounts' is a matrix of counts of paired tuples, that additionally carries:
 - 'counts' : a Matrix of counts